 Decluttering is all the rage these days.
 Marie Kondo, the Japanese author and organizing consultant has burst into mainstream consciousness with her methods, which focus on keeping and organizing the things you love, or that in her words “spark joy,” while getting rid of everything else.
 In fact, she’s become so popular that thrift shops all across the country are being inundated with people dropping off their non-loved things because of her teachings.

-Since this is a sales blog, and Spiro is an AI-powered CRM that helps you sell, we figured we’d come up with some ways for you to apply Marie Kondo’s methods to your sales process.
+Since this is a sales blog, and Spiro is the worlds first Proactive Relationship Management platform that helps you sell, we figured we’d come up with some ways for you to apply Marie Kondo’s methods to your sales process.
 Lots of salespeople are disorganized and even those who aren’t could always use a few more tips.
 Here are six ways you can “Marie Kondo” your sales process:

 1. Spark joy for your prospects

 Kondo talks a lot about “sparking joy.”
 For her, it’s in reference to keeping things that make you happy and getting rid of everything else.
 But in sales, you should always aspire to spark joy for your prospects.
 Legendary billionaire investor Warren Buffet actually agrees with this advice, saying that companies should focus on delighting their customers above all else.

 How you spark joy will be different depending on what you’re offering, who your prospects are, and what strengths you have as an individual.
 But if your main focus is the happiness and joy of your prospects, everything else will easily fall into place.

 2. Clean out your dead opportunities

 Marie Kondo is most famous for advising people to get rid of their stuff, especially things that don’t make them happy.
 If you apply this to sales, you should get rid of things that don’t take you forward as a salesperson.
 The most logical place to apply this advice is to your pipeline, which is almost always filled with dead opportunities.